aminrj/aminrj.github.io/_posts/2026-06-12-loop-engineering-on-your-own-hardware.md

 ## The takeaway

 Prompt engineering is not dead.
-The leverage moved.
+The power shifted.
 Five years ago you wrote the code.
 Two years ago you prompted a model to write it.
 Last year you watched an agent write it and approved changes one at a time.
 Today, for bounded and verifiable tasks, you design the loop that prompts, checks, retries, and stops, and you run it on a model you own so cost and privacy stop being the reasons you cannot let it run unattended.

 Whatever you automate, stay the engineer.
 Write the skill files.
 Define the stop conditions and the precise goal.
 Read what it shipped.
 A loop is a tool for moving faster on work you understand, or a tool for avoiding understanding the work at all.
 On your own hardware the temptation to let it run forever is stronger, because it is free.
 Resist it.
 The iteration cap, the test gate, and your own eyes on the diff are what keep the loop working for you instead of the other way around.